 The Terenure Christmas market

-1 – Catch a festive flick on a screen the size of 2 double-decker buses
+2. Catch a festive flick on a screen the size of 2 double-decker buses

+The lads at Retro Drive-In have confirmed that they’re coming back in 2020.
 Retro Drive-In is an outdoor cinema that takes place at Leopardstown each year.

 If it’s lashing rain and you don’t fancy getting drenched while sauntering around a Dublin Christmas market, take refuge in your car and catch a festive flick.

-3 – Visit some Christmassy pubs for a cosy pint and a chat with friends
+3. Visit some Christmassy pubs for a cosy pint and a chat with friends